Definition of Anecdote

 Anecdotes and humorous pieces are not only jokes, but exquisite literary devices as well.
-Their major purposes are to stir up laughter, to disclose a truth in a general way, or to describe a feature of a character in such a way that it becomes humorous and at the same time gives us a better understanding of the character.
+Their primary purpose is to stir up laughter, to disclose a truth in a general way, or to describe a feature of a character in such a way that it becomes humorous, and at the same time gives us a better understanding of the character.

 Anecdotes may also serve as cautions.
 Writers tell their readers about the possibilities of future happenings, in case they do not follow particular processes and techniques.